14 the of March is Estonian Native Langue Day.

 Quark Pudding is typical Estonian Dessert.Serve with sour cream or kissel

-- 50 g melted butter + some butter to grease baking form and some butter on the top of dessert
+- 50 g melted butter + some butter to grease baking form and some butter on the top of a dessert

 - 400 g quark/curd